selfcustody/krux/mkdocs/getting-started/loading-a-mnemonic.md

 Enter each word of your BIP-39 mnemonic one at a time.
 Krux will attempt to autocomplete your word to speed up the process.

-On your 12th or 24th word, you can enter the special sentinel value `zzzzz` to have Krux generate the final word of your mnemonic for you.
+On your 12th or 24th word, you can leave the word blank to have Krux generate the final word of your mnemonic for you.
 This is handy if you chose a manual method to generate your mnemonic and want the final word to be a valid checksum.

 <br>